 The rise of B2B embedded finance

 B2B payments currently account for an annual spend of more than $120 trillion, a number that is expected to grow exponentially.
-B2B embedded finance is increasingly becoming a requirement for companies both currently operating online or those transitioning online, especially to B2B marketplaces, as well as apps and ecosystems where invoices are generated and paid digitally.
+B2B embedded finance is increasingly becoming a requirement for companies both currently operating online or those transitioning online, especially to B2B marketplaces.
+It’s also becoming a requirement for apps and ecosystems where invoices are generated and paid digitally.
 The future of sales in the landscape continues to accelerate: Earlier this year, Digital Commerce 360 estimated that collective sales on B2B marketplaces grew 130% year over year in 2021 to $56 billion, growing 7.3 times faster than total B2B ecommerce sales.
 It’s easy to see why they’re skyrocketing in popularity, and why they’re fitting candidates for embedded finance.

 B2B marketplaces are essentially self-service platforms that make it easy for businesses to buy and sell their goods and services online.
 Transactions are transparent, and finding quality suppliers is efficient.
 B2B marketplaces provide choice, security, agility, and value for both buyers and sellers.
 These solutions ease the burden of marketing, logistics, and sales while accelerating deals and payments, but B2B embedded finance adds even more value to B2B marketplaces, as well as apps, and portals.